 - Click here to find out what your IP address is.

-Email [email protected] and let them know your IP address and that you have been blocked for dictionary attack and need to be cleared to send mail from the server again.
+Then use the ticket portal in AMP to submit a ticket letting them know your IP address and that you have been blocked for dictionary attack and need to be cleared to send mail from the server again.

 Support will then clear the IP and notify you that you are cleared to send.